 First impressions are important, and when I hooked these up and played a couple of tracks, I thought to myself “gosh, these are very well balanced”.
 Whatever I threw at them, they handled it pretty well, and made it easy and enjoyable to listen.
 They give an impression of a fairly deep and wide soundstage and they are quite good at imaging.

-Bass… Well, if you read any other reviews on this website, you will know that I am quite sensitive to this part of the audio spectrum.
+If you’ve read any other reviews on this website, you will know that I am quite sensitive to this part of the audio spectrum.
 I like pianos to sound full bodied and the bass guitars to sound like bass guitars.
 This is the reason why my main speakers were always of a substantial size.
-The majority of small speakers that I have experienced, always left me with a feeling that something is missing in that area.
+Large majority of small speakers that I experienced, always left me with a feeling that something is missing in that area.
 Audiomaster MLS-1s are different.
 Despite the early low frequency roll-off, they sound full bodied and do not make me feel like I’m missing something.
 Perhaps the overall flatter frequency response contributes to this, but regardless of what it is, it’s a great quality.
 If I was to criticise anything, it probably would be the lack of attack, however, considering the size of the speaker, it is actually pretty good.

 Audiomaster MLS1 are very balanced, and easy to listen.
 Clear and warm at the same time.
 Despite limited bass extension, they never make you feel that anything is missing.
-If you are after small vintage bookshelf speakers, forget about LS3/5A, and get yourself MLS-1s for a fraction of the cost.
+If you are after small vintage bookshelf speakers, get yourself MLS-1s for a fraction of the cost of the LS3/5A.